Ikerbasque

 Ikerbasque, the Basque Foundation for Science, is a foundation promoted by the Basque Government in 2007 to contribute to the development of scientific research in the Basque Country by attracting researchers of excellence and consolidating careers, as well as actions to boost research.
 Its first scientific director was Mª Carmen Gallastegui, a professor of economics at the University of the Basque Country.
 In July 2009, she was replaced by Professor Fernando Cossío.

 Ikerbasque celebrated its 10th anniversary in 2017.

 Researchers

 Since its launch, Ikerbasque has had several recruitment programs for researchers with different profiles.
 All those researchers are expected to develop their work assigned to centers in the Basque science and technology network.
-At the end of 2019, 268 researchers carried out their activity in Ikerbasque.
+At the end of 2024, 402 researchers carried out their activity in Ikerbasque, among them 201 professors, 89 associates, and 112 fellows.
+Further growth of the Ikerbasque personnel to up to 450 by the year 2028 is planned by the Basque government.

 Research fellows

 Ikerbasque Research Fellows are young researchers who have 3–10 years of postdoctoral experience, international experience and whose CV have been assessed as outstanding by the Evaluation Committee of Ikerbasque.
 They are assigned to Basque universities and research centres for a five-year period.

 This program opens annual calls since its creation in 2012, with a maximum of 25 positions each year.